Vishaldubbaka/assignment2-Dubbaka/README.md

 ---

 # Directions for travelling from Maryville to Australia
-1.Book a cab from Maryville to Kansas city
+1. Book a cab from Maryville to Kansas city
-2.Do the web check-in online
+2. Do the web check-in online
-    1.Take the boarding pass from the kiosk
+    1. Take the boarding pass from the kiosk
-    2.Drop the baggage
+    2. Drop the baggage
-    3.Board the flight
+    3. Board the flight
-    4.Arrive at the destination
+    4. Arrive at the destination
-3.Complete check-out in Sydney,Australia
+3. Complete check-out in Sydney,Australia